CHOOSE Function in Excel

 Suppose you have a list of dates in the 1st column A3:A14, as shown below,

 and you want to extract the month for the 2nd value (A4 here).
-The choose formula in excel will be given as
+Choose formula in excel will be given as

 The above syntax returns Feb.

 CHOOSE Excel Function can be linked to other function such as VLOOKUP to obtain the desired value

 Suppose you have a list of Student ID (B6:B12), their name (C6:C12), and marks (D6:D12) as shown below:

 You can find the name of the student using the corresponding ID.
 The chosen formula in excel for doing this would be:

 If the ID we want to look at is in F6, you can replace it with the cell reference, as shown below.

 The output for this is “Manish.”

 The same can also be done to retrieve the marks of the student using the ID/name by replacing C6:C12 with D6:D12.
 This will give the output as 56.

 Suppose you have three cases 1,2,3 in which the growth is different for each case.
-Now, you want that you select the case and you get the current value in return.
+Now, you want to select the case, and you get the current value in return.
 The current amount will be Principal amount + (Principal amount*growth).